ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 *Multiline string.*

-Denylist any fields (regardless of their table) when creating new data dictionaries?
+Deny any fields (regardless of their table) when creating new data dictionaries?
 Wildcards of ``*`` and ``?`` operate as above.

 .. note::